redcodeworks/daenspace690/README.md

 This project relates to the body of work around the annotation of Standard Operating Procedures ("SOPs").
 The contents of `src/` represents the Scala-based spark project, intended to be run with `spark-submit`.
 Meanwhile, the contents of `notebooks/` is the locally developed research and can be run with the environment specified in `pyproject.toml`.

+This repo also uses GitHub Packages and GitHub Actions.
+GitHub packages is used to host compiled artifacts and can be used in other projects using the Maven package manager.
+GitHub actions is used for CI/CD.
+There is a Continuous Integration job, which checks if the project successfully compiles, and a Continuous Deployment job, which packages the source code into a jar and pushes the resulting artifact to GitHub Packages.

 ### Natural Language Processing

 This project utilizes the Spark NLP library from John Snow Labs.
 Specifically, we are using transformer-based embeddings during the pipeline stages to vectorize text before feeding it into an optimized deep learning classifier.